Medical expert of the article

 Prevention

-- avoid conflict, avoid stress;
+- avoid conflicts and stress;

-- a full and varied diet;
+- eat a balanced and varied diet;

-- Follow all recommendations and appointments of the gynecologist;
+- follow all recommendations and appointments of the gynecologist;

 Forecast